sbustamante/CosmicVoidsPaper/RefereeResponse.md

       context of MRI, is useful to cosmologist
 	(6th paragraph of introduction and 1st paragraph of subsec 3.1).
-      - We prepare a new Figure (Fig. 3) to shows that filaments and sheets have different behaviour in FA.
+      - We prepare a new Figure (Fig. 3) to shows that filaments and sheets have different behavior in FA.
 Only sheets are associated with high values of FA~1.